 These Adobe web design resources were created as a comprehensive user-interface design solution and were developed in collaboration with the professional UX designers community.

-When creating the program, designers dealt with optimising and improving user interaction with the product.
+When creating the program, designers optimised and improved user interaction with the product.
 Over 5 thousand designers contributed to Adobe XD as part of the pre-release program.

 Significant advantages of Adobe XD

 - Voice prototyping